Debugging and Profiling#

 Tensor too large

-Reduce sizes or use streaming
+Reduce sizes or stream

 Shape mismatch at runtime